Brand Strategy & Positioning

 5. Test and Refine

-Testing the wayfinding design before full implementation may involve prototype or mock-up creation.
+Testing the wayfinding design before full implementation may involve creating prototypes or mock-ups.
 User testing: actual or simulated environment.
 Gathering feedback from various user groups.
 Refine the design by making changes based on test results.

 6. Implement and Train